-Prerequisites Students should consult with the program director for appropriate courses in order to meet the prerequisites.
-Alternately, completion of the Certificate in Histotechnology or prior certification by the American Society for Clinical Pathology as a histotechnician (HT).
+Prerequisites Students should consult with the program director for appropriate courses in order to meet the degree requirements.
+Alternately, prior certification by the American Society for Clinical Pathology as a histotechnician (HT) is accepted.

 Indiana University offers online courses through various campuses, please contact Histotechnology Program Director for available options.
 Courses may be completed at any regionally accredited college or university and transferred to IUPUI.
 Please see below minimum number of hours that must be completed within the IU system to meet graduation requirements.
 Degree completion courses may be completed, for the most part, in any sequence.
-The Histotechnology Program capstone course is designed to be taken near the completion of the associate degree.
+The Histotechnology Program capstone course is designed to be taken at the completion of the associate degree.